s-guenther/hess-ems/README.md

 [https://docs.python.org/3/library/functions.html#filter](python builtin function)
 and we therefore chose to rename it to `lowpass` in this project.
 </sub>
+<br /><br />

+The `examples/` folder contains simple visualizations and test cases of the implemented EMS.
+(These test cases can also be interpreted as simple, nonautomated function tests)

 See the source code documentation for further information.